 (2) This section shall be read in aid of and not in derogation from any other protection afforded to any such lender, mortgagee, purchaser or person by any other Act now or hereafter in force.

-13. Proceeds of sale of real or personal property held for the Social Work
+13. Proceeds of sale of real or personal property held for Social Work

 The proceeds of the sale of any property, real or personal, held for the purpose of the said Social Work shall be devoted to the purposes of the said Social Work, and the body corporate may for such purposes purchase or otherwise acquire therewith any property, real or personal.

-14. Meetings of trustees, minutes, etc.
+14. Meetings of trustees, minutes and register of land

 (1) The trustees may regulate the time and place of their meetings and the procedure to be followed there at.